 St. Thomas Mission is an Anglican Church at UBC on the westside of Vancouver.
 Our diocese is the Anglican Network in Canada.
 Our focus is growing in Christ through the rooted ancient spirituality of the church.
 We worship using the patterns set in the historic liturgy, and practice the soul training exercises (also called spiritual disciplines) of the saints.
 We emphasize hospitality as a foundation of fellowship and community in which we pursue spiritual formation and committed discipleship.

-We worship at 5pm on Sundays at University Chapel, and gather throughout the week for prayer, fellowship and service, and other special events.
+We worship at 5.00 pm on Sundays at University Chapel, and gather at times through the week for prayer, fellowship, Bible study, mentoring and worship.

 A few years back we created a series of videoes to help people become familiar with liturgical worship.
 You can watch the videos here.